BruTile/BruTile/README.md

 For a demo download the source code and run BruTile.Demo in the Samples folder

 ###Portable Class Library (PCL)
-BruTile is a PCL with Profile111 which targets:
+BruTile is a PCL with Profile111 which targets: .Net Framework 4.5, ASP.NET Core 5.0, Windows 8, Windows Phone 8.1, Xamarin.Android, Xamarin.iOS, Xamarin.iOS (Classic)

-* .Net Framework 4.5 and higher
-* ASP.NET Core 5.0
-* Windows 8
-* Windows Phone 8.1
-* Xamarin.Android
-* Xamarin.iOS
-* Xamarin.iOS (Classic)

-###For downward compatibility we also compile for:
-* .Net Framework 4.0
-* .Net Framework 3.5

 ###Supported tile service protocols:
 * TMS